Dental Implants Ridgefield

 Dental Implant FAQs

 A dental implant is designed to provide a permanent solution.
-A titanium post is surgically placed in your jaw, which your bone will fuse to through a process called osseointegration.
+A titanium post is surgically placed in your jaw, which your bone will fuse through a process called osseointegration.
 Therefore, only a trained professional can remove a dental implant, such as in cases of failure.
 While you can’t take out the posts, some implant dentures are removable to make them easier to clean.

-Dental implants are proven to last for 30 years or longer with the proper care.
+Dental implants are proven to last for 30 years or longer with proper care.
 Your health and lifestyle will influence their lifespan.
 You can protect your investment with a solid oral hygiene routine at home.
-Besides brushing and flossing, use a daily mouthrinse to remove any food particles or bacteria left behind by your toothbrush.
+Besides brushing and flossing, use a daily mouth rinse to remove any food particles or bacteria left behind by your toothbrush.
 Your implant dentist in Ridgefield will recommend breaking any bad habits that might damage your new smile, like eating hard/sticky foods or using your teeth to open packages.
 You should also see your dentist at least twice a year for a cleaning and checkup.
 With a few precautions, your new smile can last for decades longer than traditional bridges and dentures.

 Dental implants are the most reliable method of treating tooth loss.
-The risk of failure is less than 5%; however, if you notice any signs of complications, don’t want to contact our office.
+The risk of failure is less than 5%; however, if you notice any signs of complications, don’t wait to contact our office.
 It’s crucial you don’t ignore any pain or inflammation around the implant.
 Your post should always feel stable.
 If you develop any of these symptoms or your implant feels loose, time is of the utmost importance.
 Your dentist will pinpoint the problem to provide the necessary intervention to prevent dental implant failure.

 You are never too old to replace your missing teeth, even when wanting dental implants.
 There isn’t an age limit for the revolutionary procedure; however, older people can have certain medical issues that can complicate the treatment.
 Pre-existing medical conditions don’t disqualify you from getting dental implants.
 Instead, your implant dentist will assess your risk factors to create a personalized strategy to replace your lost teeth safely.